blueminder/flycast-dojo/README.md

 Once you are done, you can press __Start Session__.

 ![Host Match Code Screen](match-code-3.png)

+### Troubleshooting

+If you notice disconnects at some regular interval (e.g. every 6 minutes, 10, minutes, 15 minutes), it may be possible that your router is closing the UDP route that was established by the matchmaking service by having a low UDP Timeout.
+This is similar to what can happen with VoIP calls on restrictive routers.

+To fix this, find your router's **UDP Timeout** settings and set it to **90 seconds** or higher.

+If you are unable to find this setting, you can forward your router's port and [connect manually](#manual-operation), or use the [LAN Lobby](#lobby-quick-start) over a Virtual LAN service like ZeroTier or Radmin VPN.

+For more information, check out [10 VoIP Problems: How to Fix Them Forever](https://www.nextiva.com/blog/voip-problems.html#s2).

 ## Lobby Quick Start
 If you are connected to your opponents on a shared LAN or are using software that emulates local connections like ZeroTier or Radmin VPN, you can make your life easier by enabling lobbies.